Keegan-20/airtribe-frontend-assessment/README.md

-# Modern Task Manager
+# Kanban Board

-Modern Task Manager is a web application that helps you manage your tasks efficiently.
+Kanban Board is a web application that helps you manage your tasks efficiently.
 It allows you to create, edit, delete, and organize tasks across different status columns using a drag-and-drop interface.

 ## Features